ddobrin/native-spring-on-k8s-with-graalvm-workshop/README.md

 This repo contains all the materials required for the `Native Spring on K8s with GraalVM` workshop.

-The workshop is designed to help Spring Boot developers build new / modernize existing applications using Spring Native and deploy them in Kubernetes.
+The workshop is designed to help Spring Boot developers build new/modernize existing applications using Spring Native and deploy them to Kubernetes.
 Basic knowledge of Spring Boot and Kubernetes is assumed for successful completion.

 ---